Uninett/nav/doc/hacking/hacking.rst

 Coding style
 ============

-NAV code adheres to the Python style guide documented in :pep:`8`.
+NAV code adheres to the Python style guide documented in :pep:`8`, with a local convention of a maximum line length of **88** characters.
+PyLint_ is used to automatically validate much of these coding styles in our CI system.
+However, a good tip is to format your code using Black_, a great tool for automatically formatting your code, obviating the need for discussing coding style issues in code reviews.

+.. note:: If you are contributing some code to a file that isn't already
+          formatted using Black_, please don't format the entire file as part of your changes.
+May we instead suggest using black-macchiato_, which can be used by your editor to format selected blocks of code using Black.

 Conventions for writing good documentation strings (a.k.a. "docstrings") are immortalized in :pep:`257`.